UM docked [Roskosmos]

 The UM (Uzlovoy Module) or NM (Node Module) is a node to be added to the Russian part of the ISS complex.
 It is also named Prichal.

-UM will be delivered by a modified Progress space tug, called Progress-M-UM, which will be launched by a Soyuz-2-1b rocket.
-The UM will be docked to the nadir port of the MLM (Nauka) module, providing four ports to mound additonal modules and one docking port for ccargo and crew spacecrafts.
+UM will be delivered by a modified Progress space tug, called Progress-MS-UM, which will be launched by a Soyuz-2-1b rocket.
+The UM will be docked to the nadir port of the MLM (Nauka) module, providing four ports to mount additional modules and one docking port for cargo and crew spacecraft.

-The UM will be launched after the MLM has docked with the ISS complex, thus pushing the UM launch to 2017 or later.
+The UM will be launched after the MLM has docked with the ISS complex, thus pushing the UM launch to late 2020 or later.

 |Type / Application:||Space Station node module|